College of Health and Human Sciences

 • Social Work, Comprehensive Major: 2.00 total GPA.

-• Speech, Language, Hearing Sciences, Comprehensive Major: 2.00 total GPA.
+• Speech, Language and Hearing Sciences, Comprehensive Major: 2.00 total GPA.

 The resident and total GPAs for the major are computed using all attempted credits applicable to the major including those offered by departments other than the major department.
 The resident and total GPAs for the second program are computed similarly.